Satisfactory Academic Policies (SAP)

 Federal Financial Aid Penalties for Drug Violations

-The following notice provides information about the Title IV federal financial aid penalties associated with drug-related offenses under section 484(r) of the Higher Education Act.
-It also describes how to regain eligibility for such financial aid after conviction of a drug-related offense.
+The following notice provides information about the Title IV federal financial assistance penalties associated with drug-related offenses under section 484(r) of the Higher Education Act.
+It also describes how to regain eligibility for such financial assistance after conviction of a drug-related offense.

 As prescribed in Section 484(r), a student convicted of any offense under any federal or state law involving the possession or sale of a controlled substance during a period of enrollment when he or she was receiving any grant, loan, or work assistance under Title IV will be ineligible to receive such assistance for the following period of time: